1. Getting Started

 - Searching: Use the search input to filter entries by Title, Collection, or Tags within the current list.

 - Sorting: Click column headers (Title, Status, Collection, Views, Avg.
-Time, Updated, Stage) to sort the table.
+Time, Updated, Stage, Helpful Yes/No) to sort the table.

 - Actions (per entry):